 Some important class 8 maths questions for chapter 13 direct and inverse proportions are given here to help the students to get acquainted with different variations of questions and thus, score well in the class 9 CBSE exam.
-These direct and inverse proportion questions include various long, short and HOTS questions which will also help students to develop their problem-solving skills.
+These direct and inverse proportion questions include many long answer type, short answer type and HOTS questions which will also encourage students to develop their problem-solving skills.

 - Important 2 Marks Questions for CBSE 8th Maths